Discover a new medium while working with warm glass to create a large glass platter and set of coasters to take home in the beautiful Macedon Ranges.

 Where: Kyneton, Daylesford-Macedon

 Working with glass pieces, frits, powders, stringers, and beads you will create and glue your designs ready for firing onto appropriately sized bases of glass for the projects to ensure a solid finished piece after firing.
-Depending on designs, skills such as bending and shaping stringers, cutting glass and creating layering effects can be taught one on one during the session.

 A range of ceramic moulds for shaping platters will also be discussed and you can choose to shape your artwork into a functional dish or leave flat as a piece of art.
 Each piece will then be put through our kiln 1-3 times depending on the desired finish and shape of your piece.